Refinance Student Loans

 Depending on the type of loans you have, there are two options when refinancing your student loans.
 If you have only federal student loans, refinancing is usually done through the Federal Direct Consolidation Loan Program offered by the government.
 If you have private student loans, you’ll have to go through a private lending institution such as a bank or credit union.
 Finally, federal and private student loans can both be combined into a single new loan with better rates, better terms and one easy-to-keep-track-of bill to pay every month.
 However it must be done through a private bank or credit union.
 Keep in mind that refinancing federal student loans will eliminate the benefits that come with them.

 Check out our student loan refinancing calculator to see how much you could be saving.
-When you’re ready to get started, LendKey can help you navigate your student loan refinance through our network of more than 300 credit unions and community banks.
+When you’re ready to get started, we are here to help with your student loan refinance through our network of lenders!